 hc: Gnostic Characteristics (Hc) Metric¶

-function computes the Gnostic Characteristics (Hc) metric for a set of true and predicted values.
+The hc function computes the Gnostic Characteristics (Hc) metric for a set of true and predicted values.
 This metric evaluates the relevance or irrelevance of predictions using gnostic theory, providing robust, assumption-free diagnostics for model performance.

 Overview¶